Selecting a language will automatically trigger the translation of the page content.

 Be most accurate possible.

-• To whom is your product or service offer addressed?
+• Who is your product or service offering for?

 • Where do your future customers live?
 How?